Table of Contents

 Adenoids are tiny pieces of tissue in the back of your throat.
 They hang above your tonsils.
 They are located near your nose.
 You may be able to see your tonsils at the back of your throat.
 You cannot see your adenoids.
 Adenoids help fight infections in your body.
 They are the most helpful between birth and age 5.
 Adenoids are like a sponge.
 They catch the germs that make you sick.
 That’s what causes them to increase in size.
 They return to normal size when you are healthy.
 It is not normal for them to remain swollen (enlarged).
 After age 5, they shrink in size.
 They no longer play a big role in your body’s health.
 They are not important unless they become enlarged.
 They rarely become enlarged as an adult.

 Symptoms of enlarged adenoids

-- sleep apnea (a condition that causes you to stop breathing for short periods while asleep)
+- Sleep apnea (a condition that causes you to stop breathing for short periods while sleeping)

 What causes enlarged adenoids?

 Infections cause adenoids to temporarily increase in size.

 Your doctor will do a physical exam.
 This will include looking at the back of your throat.
 Your doctor will use a special scope with a mirror to see your adenoids.
 The scope is made of a thin, flexible material.
 He or she will insert the scope through your nose and down the back of your throat.
 It may be uncomfortable.
 It will not be painful.
 Tell your doctor if you have a stuffy nose, sore throat, or ear infection.
 Your doctor may order a blood test to see if you have an infection.
 Your doctors may also order a sleep study to see if you have sleep apnea.
 This helps determine whether enlarged adenoids are the reason for your sleep problems.

 Can enlarged adenoids be prevented or avoided?